State-of-War-PostBar/SOW-Remastered/README.md

 ## Description
 ---
-A project attempts to remake an old game: *State Of War*.
+A project attempts to rebuild an old game: *State Of War*.

 *State Of War* is a single-player or multipul-players strategy game.
 You have to use good skills of microcontrolling, observing and managing to defeat your enemy!